anyscale/madewithml.github.io/docs/courses/mlops/monitoring.md

 > Testing and monitoring share a lot of similarities, such as ensuring that certain [expectations](testing.md#expectations){:target="_blank"} around data completeness, distributions, schema adherence, etc. are met.
 However, a key distinction is that monitoring involves comparing live data distributions from production with fixed/sliding reference distributions from training data.

+!!! note
+    If not following this course in sequential order, be sure to check out the :fontawesome-brands-github:{ .github } [monitoring-ml](https://github.com/GokuMohandas/monitoring-ml){:target="_blank"} repository to run through the monitoring concepts (w/ an interactive notebook).

 ## System health

 The first step to insure that our model is performing well is to ensure that the actual system is up and running as it should.
 This can include metrics specific to service requests such as latency, throughput, error rates, etc. as well as infrastructure utilization such as CPU/GPU utilization, memory, etc.